-Opening Hook: The horror of a baby shower invitation
+Filed Under: The horror of a baby shower invitation

-If you’re looking for an easy read that will still satisfy your need for murder and mayhem, then I’m going to recommend this book.
+If you’re looking for an easy read that will also satisfy your need for murder and mayhem, then I’m going to recommend this book.
 Honestly, it’s nothing special.
-It isn’t deep or complex, the plot elements are basic and it’s on the lower side for page count, but I actually mean none of that in a bad way for once in my life.
+It isn’t deep or complex, the plot elements are basic and it’s on the lower side for word count, but I actually mean none of that in a bad way for once in my life.
 Sometimes you just want to read a book in your preferred genre that isn’t going to require a lot of brainpower or emotional investment.
 And that’s this book.

-It’s fun, it’s light, it’s a little bit sinister and it’ll keep your attention firmly on its fictional world instead of on our real, sucky one.
+It’s fun, it’s light, it’s a little bit sinister and it’ll keep your attention firmly on its fictional world instead of on our real sucky one.

-Anyway, the cherry-on-top is that Gehrman infused this female-centric, locked-room mystery with all the feminist sparkle and questions about expectations of women that I love and relate to.
+The cherry-on-top is that Gehrman infused this female-centric, locked-room mystery with all the feminist sparkle and questions about expectations of women that I love and relate to.